Strangulation or Suffocation

 As these cases usually arise out of complicated problems surrounding domestic relationships, the defenses to these charges are often the same as any domestic violence charge.
 Common defenses include self-defense, arguments that the alleged victim is lying, or that the technical requirements of this offense did not occur.
 Having an experienced criminal defense lawyer, who has a history of defending charges of strangulation or suffocation, is important towards building a winning defense strategy.

-If you or a loved one is charged with a crime involving allegations that you strangled or suffocated someone, contact Lowell Criminal Defense Attorney Ryan Sullivan today.
-Attorney Sullivan can discuss the charges, the potential outcomes, the likely defense, and start working with you to create a tailored strategy for your case.
+If you or a loved one is charged with a crime involving allegations that you strangled or suffocated someone, contact Criminal Defense Attorneys Murat Erkan and Ryan Sullivan today.
+We can discuss the charges, the potential outcomes, the likely defense, and start working with you to create a tailored strategy for your case.